freezy/dmd-extensions/README.md

 ### Colors

 If you have an RGB display, you can override the color tone in which the output is rendered.
-However, in order to do this, you must force the source to produce grayscale frames.
-You can do this by using the `--render-as` parameter.
-Then use the `--color` parameter to specify the color.
-Example:

-    dmdext test -d virtual --render-as gray4 --color=8080ff
+Note that this only works for non-colored games.
+Use the `--color` parameter for that.

 ## Install Instructions